 - Troubleshooting: Device & Audit Logs, Diagnostic utilities such as Ping, Traceroute, Packet Capture to troubleshoot network connectivity issues.

 Appliances: A minimum of two appliances.
 Each SD-WAN appliance or virtual instance must have an IP address configured.

-Citrix SD-WAN Orchestrator service account: To use Citrix SD-WAN Orchestrator on-premises, you must have an account in the Citrix SD-WAN Orchestrator service.
+Citrix SD-WAN Orchestrator service account: To use Citrix SD-WAN Orchestrator for On-premises, you must have an account in the Citrix SD-WAN Orchestrator service.
 For more information, see Onboarding Citrix SD-WAN Orchestrator service.

-SDW-16456: Any to any routing domain is not supported in SD-WAN Orchestrator for On-premises.
+SDW-16456: Any to any routing domain is not supported in Citrix SD-WAN Orchestrator for On-premises.